 II.
 Labour Models of Platform Economy

 The platform economy encompasses a wide range of jobs, including live streamers, domestic workers and caregivers, designers and programmers, and others.
 Each industry within the platform economy has its own labour challenges.
 In this explainer, we focus on the food delivery industry and the ride-hailing industry because they are the fastest growing platforms with a large labour force.
-Other large and growing industries, such as the express delivery industry, do not crowdsource workers in the same way or adopt their own e-commerce platforms, making this type of labour very similar to traditional logistics work.
+Other large and growing industries, such as the express delivery industry, do not crowdsource workers in the same way or adopt their own e-commerce platforms, so the model is similar to traditional logistics work.
+However, platform truck drivers and couriers for these express companies face many of the labour challenges typical of the platform economy.

 Food Delivery Industry

 Before the development of delivery platforms, restaurants often directly hired employees to deliver to customers.
-Starting in 2008, platforms such as Ele.me, Point Me, Meituan and Baidu Takeaway - which was purchased by Ele.me in 2017 and is now called Ele.me Star Elite - emerged one after another and began providing uniform delivery services for restaurants.
+Starting in 2008, platforms such as Ele.me, Point Me, Meituan and Baidu Food Delivery - which was purchased by Ele.me in 2017 and is now called Ele.me Star Elite - emerged one after another and began providing uniform delivery services for restaurants.
 Restaurants had previously hired their own delivery workers, but as more customers used the platforms to order food, businesses also signed on to hold onto their business.
-As the platforms gained market share over both businesses and customers, the model has created coercive conditions for businesses trapped in the system as well.
+As the platforms gained market share over both businesses and customers (see graphic), the model has created coercive conditions for businesses trapped in the system as well.

 In the early days, delivery platforms offered generous terms to workers to compete for market share.
 These included overtime pay, compensation for illegal dismissal, and other economic compensation.
 Occasionally, food delivery platforms employed temporary workers.
 This was often done through labour dispatching, meaning hiring workers through an employment agency.
 However, with the 2014 implementation of the Interim Regulations on Labour Dispatch and other laws and regulations thereafter, the widespread use of labour dispatch has been restricted.